 - Some of the Touhou fighting games:

-- To a lesser extent, Byakuren, who needs to charge her specials first before being able to actually use it.
+- To a lesser extent, Byakuren, who needs to charge her specials first before being able to actually use them.

 - Ultimax has two versions of new character Sho Minazuki.
 One version does not have a Persona, unlike the rest of the cast, and instead fights more like a character from BlazBlue in terms of normal attacks.
-Because of this, not only is he immune to Persona Breaks, he is also not heavily affected by the Silence status effect, which normally disables the affected character's Persona (the only thing it disables is his ability to Burst).
+Because of this, not only is he immune to Persona Breaks, he is also not heavily affected by the Silence status effect, which normally disables the affected character's Persona (the only thing it disables for Sho is his ability to Burst).
 He can also cancel most of his special moves into each other (or into a dodge animation in order to bait attacks).

 - Marvel vs. Capcom 3:

 - Phoenix Wright plays entirely around "evidence" and Stance System: Investigation Mode (his weakest form) is mainly to find evidence, the Trial Mode is used to use the evidence as weapons.
-When he has 3 pieces of evidence ready, during this mode he can pull off an OBJECTION! which, if it hits, will allow him to go to Turnabout Mode, with improved normal and special attacks, as well as his Lv 3 hyper that's the second-strongest in the game.
+When he has 3 pieces of evidence ready, during this mode he can pull off an OBJECTION! which, if it hits, will allow him to go to Turnabout Mode, with improved normal and special attacks, as well as his Lv 3 hyper, which is the second most powerful attack in the game.

 - Guilty Gear: Robo-Ky has to manage two different meters: A thermostat, which builds up as he fights and can only be vented via a certain command or risk a damaging explosion.
 He also has a power gauge which, unlike everyone else, cannot be charged conventionally and can only be charged via a laid-out power mat.
 His special and Overdrive attacks drain from this power gauge.